TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Background and Motivation

+\specname expresses the individual computations performed by an accelerator using equations written in an extended Einstein summation notation~\cite{einsum, sze:2020:epo, extensor}.
+For simplicity, we call equations written in this form Einsums.
+Einsums are general enough to describe all tensor algebra kernels and have been used as the tensor algorithm specification in prior work for tensor algebra compilation~\cite{taco, unified_convolution_framework} and accelerator modeling~\cite{timeloop, sparseloop_micro, sze:2020:epo}.

-For this work, we present an operational definition of an extended Einsum, which specifies the individual computations to occur~\cite{einsum, sze:2020:epo, extensor}.
-Einsums have been used as the tensor algorithm specification in prior work for tensor algebra compilation~\cite{kjolstad:2017:tta} and accelerator modeling~\cite{timeloop, sparseloop_micro}.
-An Einsum specifies three things: (1) the input and output tensors involved and their ranks, (2) an \emph{iteration space} relating the ranks together as well as the limits of that space, and (3) the computation to be performed at each point in the space.
+We now present an operational definition of the Einsums used by \specname.
+An Einsum specifies three things: (1) the input and output tensors involved and their ranks, (2) an \emph{iteration space} containing a point for each computation to be performed, and (3) the specific computation to be performed at each point in the iteration space.
 For example, the Einsum for matrix-vector multiply is:

-Here, the iteration space---the Cartesian product of all legal coordinates in the expression---is $M \times K$.
+Here, the equation defines the input tensors ($A$, $B$), the output tensor ($Z$), and the iteration space---the Cartesian product of all legal coordinates in the expression---($M \times K$).
 An implementation of this Einsum must traverse each point in this space.
 For each point, it computes the operation ($\times$) on the right-hand-side using the specified points in the input operands ($A, B$).
 It then takes the result and populates the location specified in the left-hand-side ($Z$).
 Since the $K$ rank does not appear in the output tensor, the Einsum will attempt to repeatedly populate the same point ($Z_m$).
-Einsum semantics resolve this by reducing the multiple values---e.g., using $\sum^K_{k=0}$---to a single value for that point.
-Note that the Einsum does not specify iteration order; this is left to mapping (Section~\ref{sec:background:densemapping}).
+Einsum semantics resolve this by sequentially reducing the multiple values (using, in this case, addition) into a single value for that point.
+Note that the Einsum does not specify iteration order; this is left to the mapping (Section~\ref{sec:background:densemapping}).

-By adding a new rank $N$ to $B$, we can extend the Einsum to matrix multiplication:
+By adding a new rank $N$ to $B$, we can extend the above Einsum to matrix multiplication:

 This expands the iteration space to $M \times K \times N$.